naiborhujosua/ChatTime/README.md

 # ChatTime
-An Aplication for showing how to implement about using Firebase for RealTimeDatabase The App using Firebase for getting and devlivering message about the transaction of output such as messages and images.
+An Aplication for showing how to implement about using Firebase for RealTime Database The App using Firebase for getting and delivering message about the transaction of output such as messages and images.

 ## Install
 ```